borkdude/glam/README.md

 # Glam

-A cross platform package manager for projects that rock.
+A cross-platform package manager for projects that rock.

 Glam offers a flexible way to bring binaries into scope globally or for just one shell.